cjdbarlow/Part-One/dialysis.md

   * Both a positive hydrostatic pressure in blood and a negative hydrostatic pressure in dialysate is generated, causing ultrafiltration and removal of solutes via solvent drag.
   * Elimination via bulk flow is **independent of solute concentration gradients across the membrane**.
   * Transport is dependent on Starling Forces:
     * The transmembrane pressure generated
+    This is a function of:
       * Blood flow to the membrane
+      Determines hydrostatic pressure.
       * Oncotic pressure gradient
     * Porosity of the membrane
   * Additionally, a high filtration fraction will cause excessive haemoconcentration, and clotting of the filter